vasiliy0s/SoundJSDirector/README.md

 - Add tests.
 - Add version to code.
 - Add priorities for sounds.
-- Add easings for play/pause/resume/stop group operations.
+- Add easings for playback and volume/pan/mute setting group operations.
 - Complete another TODOs from code.
+- TODO: pass Sound.INTERRUPT's to play() method.
+- TODO: provide sounds events in group like 'playing', 'played', 'loaded', other...

 ## Author